- Overview

 version of Node.js.
 Node.js 0.8.26, 0.10.22 and 0.12.4 are built in, but

-other versions will be downloaded from https://nodejs.org/ when the application is built prior to running npm install
+other versions will be downloaded from https://nodejs.org/ when the application is built prior to running npm install.

-key to the version of Node.js you want to use.
+To specify a Node.js version, in the package.json file, set the engines.node key to the version of Node.js you want to use.
 DO NOT SPECIFY A RANGE.

 If you do not specify a Node.js version, the application will use 4.4.7